-Making Buffalo Home’s Our Home, Our Stories is a unique videos series filmed by community members.
+Making Buffalo Home’s Community Filmmaker Series arestories filmed by community members.
 The video series gives community storytellers a platform to share their unique perspective on culture, identity, traditions, community and making Buffalo home.
 And they share these perspectives in their own voice.

 Making Buffalo Home

-Tom Gadelrab from Lewiston, NY talks about how closely his faith and culture mix, and takes his own camera to document weekend traditions practiced in his Egyptian Christian Coptic faith including the making of Orban, the Eucharistic bread, and the Agape meal celebration that follows each Sunday liturgy in this episode of Making Buffalo Home: Our Home, Our Story.
+Tom Gadelrab from Lewiston, NY talks about how closely his faith and culture mix, and takes his own camera to document weekend traditions practiced in his Egyptian Christian Coptic faith including the making of Orban, the Eucharistic bread, and the Agape meal celebration that follows each Sunday liturgy in this video for Making Buffalo Home.

 The Coptic faith prides itself on being a church with rich longstanding traditions, but beyond that it is a faith rooted in love.
 This sentiment is exemplary within our humble church here in Buffalo.
 Despite hundreds of congregants ranging over fourteen diverse nationalities, we are one big family with a unified heart.
 This spirit is ubiquitous regardless of whether our family lives down the street or halfway across the country.
 As our priest Father Mark puts it, “While the people may leave, St. Mary & St. Moses Church never leaves their hearts.”